Childhood Studies: An Introduction SCQF Level 5

 - Full Time

-Your course will generally be a mix of scheduled connected learning time, and practical learning at a variety of work placement environments.
+Your course will generally be a mix of scheduled connected learning time, and practical learning.

 When we talk about ‘Connected Learning’ we mean that you will learn together with your lecturers and fellow classmates at a scheduled time in an online classroom.
 This will include a combination of video conferencing (like a Zoom call), interactive chat and sharing of presentation slides and other visuals.
 Online classrooms provide you with real time interaction, contact and discussion with your lecturer and fellow students, so it’s a much richer experience than purely online learning.

 You will be expected to attend classes for 16 hours each week, which is usually timetabled across 3 days.

 In 2022-23 all courses will be taught in our learning centres, where you will still take part in a virtual classroom, connecting with a few of our other locations, but you may have fellow students with you in your learning centre.

 How long will my course last?9 Months